How to Hire a Great Project Manager

 Creative agencies rely heavily on teamwork, but few positions are more team-involved than project managers.
 This position is ideal for involving a few members of your senior creative team in the interview rather than just HR and upper management.
 Involving your creatives gives them a chance to voice their opinion on how they prefer to work, plus you’ll be able to witness your future PM in action.
 Once the search is on and you’re into the interviewing process, refer back to your checklist of things your agency really wants in a project manager.
 Beyond the technical skills to manage projects, here are the top 3 personality traits we see in the most successful project managers.

 Cool in a Crisis

 When projects don’t go exactly as planned (a.k.a. most of the time), it’s imperative that you have someone calm and collected around.
 Whether the challenge is budget or time based, a project manager with excellent chill-vibes helps to laise between accounts management and creatives and smooth out problems.

 Being a leader is more than just telling people what to do—it means setting a good example, listening, making difficult decisions and even sometimes taking the fall for your team.
 Sure, you’ll want to consider the type-A colour-coded-agenda candidates, but finding a project manager that can inspire trust and confidence with your creatives is just as important as securing a planning-pro.

 Passionate About Their Job

 Project managers have one of the most dynamic but stressful roles within an agency.
 It’s not a position for the faint of heart, and you’ll want to make sure that they chose this career because it’s something they truly love to do.
-Project management demands a lot of trust and respect from the rest of your team.
+Creative agency project management software demands a lot of trust and respect from the rest of your team.
 Once you find the perfect fit, you’ll wonder how you ever got along without them.